fritzlabs/fritz-ai-ios-sdk/README.md

 pod "Fritz/VisionPoseModel/Human/Fast", "7.0.1"
 ```

 Minimal code changes are required, if any.
-Functions that previous made calls to
+Functions that previously made calls to
-the Fritz AI backend service now simple return `null`.
+the Fritz AI backend service now simply return `null`.

 Finally, the `CoreMLHelpers` module name has been changed to `FritzCoreMLHelpers`